james-r-barrett/james-r-barrett.github.io/_protocols/2024-05-20-biolistics.md

 ---

 **Abstract**<br>
-Standard protocol for the transformation of the *Chlamydomonas reinhardtii* chloroplasy using biolistic particle bombardment.
+Standard protocol for the transformation of the *Chlamydomonas reinhardtii* chloroplast using biolistic particle bombardment.